-Sampling is studied in probability section of mathematics.
-Likewise in research method sampling plays an important role.
+Sampling is studied in the probability section of mathematics.
+Likewise in the research method sampling plays an important role.
 It is clearly evident that not whole population can be involved in any observation.
-Thus according to the demand and process involved, a certain amount of people are taken and it is called as sampling.
+Thus according to the demand and process involved, a certain amount of people are taken and it is called sampling.
 W.G Cochran defined sampling methods as the most efficient methods for low-cost budget and high observation skills.

 TYPES OF SAMPLING